yixiaosz/dotfiles/README.md

 # Check what do you need
 cd ./dotfiles && ls -a

-# Remove the .git folder so you can initialize your own later
+# (optional) Remove the .git folder so you can initialize your own later
 rm -rf ./.git
 ```